vikasrajput/vikasrajput.github.io/index.md

-# Welcome to Vikas Rajput's Git blog/repo
+# Welcome to Vikas Rajput's Weblog and (public) Git Repo
 Hi.
-Since you are here, lets attempt to shoo you away!
+While you are here, lets attempt to shoo you away!<br>
-Recite this...
+Recite this couple of times..
-> Whilst we ponder - lets explore.
+> Whilst we ponder - lets explore.<br>
-> Pause and then play some more.
+> Pause and then play some more.<br>
 > Have you happy as before.

-Happy?
+Happy?<br>
 Yes - You're welcome!
-See you later.
+See you later.<br>
 No  - ok, try these links then..

 ## Professional Stuff
 I like to listen.
-And am learning to talk !
+And am learning to talk !<br>
-In-between, when I have some time, I write.
+In-between, when I have some time, I write.<br>

-A more professional version of myself is [my LinkedIn profile](https://linkedin.com/in/rajputsvikas).
+A more professional version of myself is [my LinkedIn profile](https://linkedin.com/in/rajputsvikas).<br>
 On this blog/github repo, you will find:

 ### ..my notes on Technology
 - [Data Engineering](blog\dataengineering)
 - [Architecture](blog\architecture)
 - [AI/ML Ops](blog\aiml)

 ### ..references to "stuff"
 - Azure Cert Resources